-Last July, his 30-year sentence for infecting one partner and exposing four others to HIV was declared as both barbaric and further criminalizing HIV.
-Yesterday, a Missouri appeals court ordered a new trial.
+He faced a 30-year sentence for infecting one partner and exposing four others to HIV.
+It was declared as both barbaric and further criminalizing HIV.
+Now, six years after his arrest, a judge has granted him parole.

 A 30-year sentence was delivered yesterday for infecting one partner and exposing four others to HIV, and it officially makes Michael “Mandingo” Johnson an HIV criminal.